 Use a Peptide or Regrowth Serum, Then Makeup

 Once you’ve tossed your tweezer far, far away, Healy recommends using a peptide serum to help get your brows back on track.
-“Use a peptide-based serum like the Joe Healy Brow Renovation Serum to help you regrow more effectively,” he says, “and also don’t be scared to use colored cosmetics, pencils, powders and tinted gels to help you get through that awkward stretch of time where your brows are growing in and are maybe not so flattering.”
+“Use a peptide-based serum like the Joey Healy Brow Renovation Serum to help you regrow more effectively,” he says, “and also, don’t be scared to use colored cosmetics, pencils, powders and tinted gels to help you get through that awkward stretch of time where your brows are growing in and are maybe not so flattering.”
 A regrowth serum, like GrandeBrow, also might be useful during this time.

 How to Avoid Over-Plucking the Next Time

 Over-plucking or “overworking” can happen even when you wax or thread your brows, so Healy recommends going to a professional who takes their time.
-If you are going to be doing this at home, don’t do it late at night when you’re not focused, and don’t tweeze before a big event where you don’t have a lot of time.
+If you are going to be doing your brows at home, don’t do it late at night when you’re not focused, and don’t tweeze before a big event where you don’t have a lot of time.
 “Make sure you are plucking it in the daylight, do not use a magnifying mirror (which can warp your vision of the hairs) and don’t rush.”

-When it comes to rehab-ing your brows from over-plucking, it all comes down to serums, product and patience — it may take four to eight u weeks to undo the damage, but don’t stress.
+When it comes to rehab-ing your brows from over-plucking, it all comes down to serums, product and patience — it may take four to eight weeks to undo the damage, but don’t stress.
 “All in all, your brows are uniquely yours and require unique tweezing,” says Healy.
 “If you over-pluck, don’t freak out, everyone has done it — it’s called the ’90s!”
 And while that makes us feel better, at least now we know what precautions to take.